Dr Beth Johnson

 Dr. Beth Johnson undertook her AHRC funded PhD at Lancaster University, completing in 2008.
 After this she worked briefly as Post-Doctoral Teaching Fellow in Media at Liverpool Hope University before taking up post as Lecturer in Film and Television Studies at Keele University.
 Over six and a half years at Keele she inaugurated successful undergraduate and postgraduate Film Studies degree programmes.
 She was awarded a 16 month Leverhulme Research Fellowship in 2013 for a project on the transnational success and style of the television serial Shameless (Channel 4, 2004-2013; Showtime 2011- ), and became Programme Director of Film Studies on her return to work in summer 2014.
 She joined the University of Leeds in January 2016 taking up post as Associate Professor in Film and Media.

 She is the author of Paul Abbott (Manchester University Press, 2013) and has published widely on screen representations of gender and class.
-She has recently completed co-editing a dossier on ‘English Television Stardom and Performing the North’ (with David Forrest, University of Sheffield) for the Journal of Popular Television, and is currently co-editing, again with Forrest, a book collection entitled Social Class and Television Drama in Contemporary Britain to be published by Palgrave Macmillan in 2016.
-Her latest monograph Shameless Television: Drama, Remakes and Resistance will be published by Bloomsbury Press in 2017.
+She has recently completed co-editing a dossier on ‘English Television Stardom and Performing the North’ (with David Forrest, University of Sheffield) for Journal of Popular Television (4:2), and has co-edited, again with Forrest, a book collection entitled Social Class and Television Drama in Contemporary Britain (Palgrave Macmillan, 2017).
+Her next co-edited collection, Teenage Dreams: Youth Subcultures in Fiction, Film and Other Media (with Bentley and Zieleniec), will be published by Palgrave in May 2018.

 I am module leader for: